 In order to prevent fraud, some countries and local providers have hard-coded a maximum call length that is less than the Twilio platform maximum call duration (currently four hours).
 These limits are typically 30, 60, or 90 minutes, but can vary depending on the call destination and routing.
 If you notice that all of your calls to a specific country are getting “dropped” at exactly 60 minutes, chances are you are running into one of these duration timers.

 Numbers outside the US and Europe often have low simultaneous call limitations; meaning you might not be able to have large numbers of calls happening to or from a particular number at the same time.
-In general, toll-free numbers are designed to provide a higher concurrent call capacity; toll-free number restrictions and limitations can be found here.
+In general, toll-free numbers are designed to provide a higher concurrent call capacity.
+More information can be found in our article Toll-free phone number restrictions and limitations.

 Media Timeouts (Call Silence)